maralabsph/multichain/README.md

 These compilation instructions have been tested on Ubuntu 16.04 x64 (xenial) and Ubuntu 18.04 x64 (bionic) only.

-C++ compilers are memory-hungry, so it is recommended to have at least 1 GB of memory available when compiling MultiChain.
+C++ compilers are memory-hungry, so it is recommended to have at least 1 GB of memory available when compiling AksyonChain.
 With less memory, compilation may take much longer due to swapfile thrashing.

 Linux Build Notes (on Ubuntu 16.04 x64 or later)